Quarterly Global Warming Report

 Report Updates

-The first quarterly global warming report examines ERA5 air and sea-surface temperature data from 1960 through March 2024.
+This updated report examines ERA5 air and sea-surface temperature data from 1960 through September 2024.
+Relative to the prior report, this report captures three additional months of data: July, August and September of 2024.
 The report compares recent temperatures against long-run averages and provides estimates of long-run warming trends.

 Materials